The Credit Handbook

 The number of days you have before a credit card company starts charging you interest on new purchases.
 Not all credit cards have grace periods.
 Also called a free period.

-One bankruptcy petition filed by a husband and wife together.
+One bankruptcy petition filed by spouses together.

 A payment made after the due date.
 Additional penalties may be assessed.